Global Reach-scale A priori Discharge Estimates for SWOT

 Please refer to the following paper(s) for the details of the description of this global discharge database:

-Yang, Y., D. Feng, H. E. Beck, W. Hu, A. Sengupta, L. Delle Monache, R. H. Hartman, C. Shen, and M. Pan, 2023: Global Daily Discharge Estimation Based on Grid-Scale Long Short-Term Memory (LSTM) Model and River Routing.
+Yang, Y., D. Feng, H. E. Beck, W. Hu, A. Sengupta, L. Delle Monache, R. H. Hartman, P. Lin, C. Shen, and M. Pan, 2023: Global Daily Discharge Estimation Based on Grid-Scale Long Short-Term Memory (LSTM) Model and River Routing.
 Water Resources Research, in review, preprint on ESS Open Archive.
+See the AGU 2024 presentation below for updates/revisions to the original manuscript.